kean/Nuke/Tests/DefectRepros/DETAILS.md

 Mechanism, confirmed by reading the code: loadData(urlRequest:) begins the download stage with `queued: true` (TaskFetchOriginalData.swift:72).
 The dataLoadingQueue operation runs performDataLoad, which awaits pipeline.willLoadData (:118-125).
 Only then does it call startStage(downloadStage) (:130).
 So [queuedAt, startedAt) always contains the whole willLoadData stage. timeShares (ImageTask+Metrics.swift:280-284) gives that interval to `.queue` (rank 1). `.willLoadData` maps to `.other` (rank 7), so that mapping never wins for any time.
 The same holds with .skipDataLoadingQueue, because that path is also begun with queued: true.

 There is a worse variant with the same root cause.
 I added a delegate that sleeps 50 ms and then throws.
 The download stage never gets a startedAt, so timeShares falls into the else branch and charges the whole queuedAt→end span to category(of: .download).
 Output: `time: network 56.5 ms`, for a request that never reached the network.
+(That charge is D13; the refused download's stamp is D45.)

 Is it intentional?
 Partly.
 The test ImagePipelineDiagnosticsTests.willLoadDataIsRecordedForCustomDelegates pins `queueWait >= 0.02` ("its wait includes the delegate").
 Commit 80094139 describes the delegate as running "inside" the dataLoadingQueue row, and orders the rows to match.
 So queueWait and the timeline row are known and accepted behaviour.